hernol/uploadthing-php/docs/AUTH.md

-# Authentication Guide
+# Authentication Guide - UploadThing v6 API

 ## API Key Authentication

-The UploadThing PHP Client uses API key authentication.
+The UploadThing PHP Client uses API key authentication with the v6 API.
 You need to obtain an API key from your UploadThing dashboard and configure it in your client.

 ## Getting Your API Key